dot-event/dot-event/README.md

 ## Event id & props

-Dot-event optionally uses an event id and prop strings to add extra information to an emit.
-This is a powerful feature that adds unique identifying context to logging, store updates, and more.
+Dot-event optionally uses an event id and prop string(s) to add extra information to an emit.
+This "feature you didn't know you couldn't live without" adds unique identifying context to logging, store updates, and more.

 ## Dynamic composition